Fuerteventura: Traditional holidays

 Like the rest of the Canaries, Carnival is traditionally one of the biggest festivals celebrated on the island.
 It is celebrated in different ways in all the towns during February and March.
 These festivities have a different theme each year.
 They include activities such as parades and galas to choose the carnival king.

 Concerts and festivals

 There are many concerts and festivals held in the auditoriums, such as the Festival of Canarian Music.
-They are also held in smaller venues across the island, featuring bands such as Estopa, Van Gogh's Ear, and King Afrhica.
+They are also held in smaller venues across the island, featuring bands such as Estopa, Van Gogh's Ear, and King Africa.